 - cough with lots of mucus,

 - wheezing, and

 COPD most often occurs in people 40 years of age and older who have a history of smoking.
 According to the National Heart, Lung, and Blood Institute, cigarette smoking is the leading cause of COPD.
 Also, long-term exposure to other lung irritants — such as air pollution, chemical fumes, or dust — also may contribute to COPD.

 Genetics can also play a role in an individual’s development of COPD — even if the person has never smoked or been exposed to strong lung irritants.

 There is no cure for COPD.
 Medications can at best control the symptoms of COPD, not reverse or cure it.
 Early screening can identify COPD before major loss of lung function occurs.

-If you suspect you may have COPD, you can make an appointment with a provider on our UT Physicians pulmonary medicine team by calling 1-888-4UT-DOCS.
+If you suspect you may have COPD, you can make an appointment by calling 1-888-4UT-DOCS.

 — Staff Writer, HealthLEADER